tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 “Thanks.”

 I thought that was the end of the conversation until she jumped up, grinning a little too wildly.
-“Did you know I won the 2009 ‘Little Star’ acting contest?
+“Did you know I won our schools acting contest?
 I came in first place!*

 “Congratulations.
 That's really cool.”
 I told her, hinting that I wanted to be left alone.